U.S. clean energy backers: permitting bill imperative in climate fight

 But it could be an uphill battle with progressive Democrats and Republicans who were upset with Manchin's key vote on the IRA that pushed through climate incentives while inflation was around 40-year highs.

-Jesse Jenkins, a clean energy expert at Princeton University, tweeted on Tuesday that the permitting bill had been "a big mixed back for climate & the environment."
+Jesse Jenkins, a clean energy expert at Princeton University, tweeted on Tuesday that the permitting bill had been "a big mixed bag for climate & the environment."

 "And so is its defeat," he added.
 "We still need to build new clean energy & transmission at unprecedented pace!"